levinion/stor/README.md

 # Stor

-Stor is an alternative for GNU Stow.
+Stor is an alternative to GNU Stow.
 It has more features and easy to use.

 ```shell
 stor -d home -t $HOME path/to/module